riclarsson/mpsrad/doc/guiuse.rst

   At this step you will see the gui window.

-.. |camera| image:: ../mpsrad/gui/icons/camera.png
+.. |init| image:: ../mpsrad/gui/icons/init2.png
    :scale: 20%

-* Press the |camera| button to start the initialization
+* Press the |init| button to start the initialization

-.. |eye| image:: ../mpsrad/gui/icons/eye.png
+.. |play| image:: ../mpsrad/gui/icons/play.png
    :scale: 20%

-* Once you get all the *Init* messages, press the |eye| button to run the machines.
+* Once you get the "Ready to measure" message, press the |play| button to run the machines.

 Congratulation, you obtain great curves !